Triggering an MPO Task via Mambu Webhook

 - In the text box, enter a JSON-formatted payload to send with the webhook.
 You can search under Placeholder for pre-defined patterns to use to pull in any field from Mambu.

-- You can preview the JSON payload by clicking the Preview button.
-When you are done click Save Changes.
+- You can preview the JSON payload by selecting the Preview button.
+When you are done select Save Changes.

-For more on how to create webhooks in Mambu, read Defining a New Webhook in our User Guide.
+For more on how to create webhooks in Mambu, see Defining a New Webhook.